cjcol12/EB-File-Management/to_do.md

     - find full path
     - find executable name - .c

+TODO
 complete function for closing file and freeing mem
     - test if it works as expected

 sort malloc bug
-check file closes when expected check imageData free'd properly when expected
+check file closes when expected check imageData free'd properly when expected find memory leaks using valgrind and gdb clean up variable names to look like foo_bar understand why hexdumping slice0a and out are different - but correct according to hamishs notes

+QUESTIONS
+unix usage - per file or different module, how to lose ./ return value on unix usage success - 10? unix usage in main? do we need to submit any version of original task or just 2d array